hydrol0x/eBay-listing-extension/README.md

 ## To install this extension

-1. Go the your browsers extensions page (or the URL such as `Chrome://extensions`).
+1. Go to your browsers extensions page (or the URL such as `Chrome://extensions`).
 2. Check `Developer Mode` on.
 3. Click `Load Unpacked`.
 4. Select the directory of the extension.